randomPoison/randomPoison.github.io/_drafts/the-state-of-unity-packages.md

 # A New Hope

-In the 2017.2 release Unity started [adding a new package manager](https://blogs.unity3d.com/2017/10/12/unity-2017-2-is-now-available/#wakkawakka), which [became available to users in the 2018.1 release](https://blogs.unity3d.com/2018/05/04/project-management-is-evolving-unity-package-manager-overview/).
+In the 2017.2 release Unity started [adding a new package manager](https://blogs.unity3d.com/2017/10/12/unity-2017-2-is-now-available/#wakkawakka), which became available to users [in the 2018.1 release](https://blogs.unity3d.com/2018/05/04/project-management-is-evolving-unity-package-manager-overview/).
 In its initial form, there wasn't official support for making custom packages (it was only being used to distribute Unity's own packages).
 However at least one clever person was able to [reverse engineer the package format](https://gist.github.com/LotteMakesStuff/6e02e0ea303030517a071a1c81eb016e), making it possible to start experimenting with the package manager early.

 With the [2018.3 release](https://unity3d.com/unity/whats-new/unity-2018.3.0), Unity added official support for custom packages, as well as experimental support for distributing packages via Git and custom NPM servers.
 At this point the functionality was still largely undocumented, but was working well enough to start using in actual projects.
-Synapse has at least one project on Unity 2018.4 that relies on this functionality and has found that it worked well in practice.
+Synapse has at least one project on Unity 2018.4 that relies on this functionality and has found that it works well in practice.

 Starting in 2019.1 Unity provided [official documentation for setting up custom packages](https://docs.unity3d.com/2019.1/Documentation/Manual/CustomPackages.html), and they've continued to flesh out the docs and improve on UPMs functionality throughout the 2019 release cycle.
-At this point, UPM provides enough functionality that building out an ecosystem of Unity packages is actual a viable prospect.
+At this point, UPM provides enough functionality that building out an ecosystem of Unity packages is actually a viable prospect.

 Well, at least in theory.
 In practice there's still one major hiccup that needs to be addressed...